 The CAS Content Collection™ is the largest human-curated collection of published scientific knowledge, suitable for quantitative analysis of global scientific publications against variables such as time, research area, formulation, application, and chemical composition.
-To assess recent advances in molecular glue research, particularly in medicinal chemistry and drug discovery, a new white paper has examined the relevant publication data during 2012 to 2021 from the CAS Content Collection.
-During this period, there was an explosive growth in published articles and patents related to protein degraders (Figure 2).
+To assess recent advances in molecular glue research, particularly in medicinal chemistry and drug discovery, a new CAS Insights Report has examined the relevant publication data from 2012 to 2021 from the CAS Content Collection.
+During this period, there was explosive growth in published articles and patents related to protein degraders (Figure 2).

 Journal publications on protein degraders were mostly from the United States, China, United Kingdom, Japan, Germany, and others (Table 2A).
 The Dana-Farber Cancer Institute and the University of Dundee published the largest number of TPD-related journal articles (Table 2B).
 The largest numbers of protein degrader-related patent filings were from China and United States (Table 2C).
 The journals that frequently publish TPD-related articles are presented in Table 2D, highlighting the importance of TPD in medical research; the Journal of Medicinal Chemistry and the European Journal of Medicinal Chemistry have the greatest number of TPD-related articles.

 Table 2.
 Top countries (A), organizations (B), and scientific journals (D) publishing TPD-related journal articles, and top countries filing TPD-related patents (C).